PranavD2911/My-Diary-App/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-Tip:- At some point there may be "dairy" instead of "diary" please check it and correct it.
+Tip:- At some places there may be "dairy" instead of "diary" please check it and correct it.